 Although there is a number of similarities between the two streaming services, they also have some important differences.

 These include variations in original programming and the number of screens you can watch TV on at once.

-In this article, we will help answer whether YouTube TV or Hulu Live is the better live TV streaming service for cord-cutters.
+In this article, we will help answer whether YouTube TV or Hulu Live is the best live TV streaming service for cord-cutters.

 However, Hulu with Live TV has several add-ons that increase functionality.